If you’re keen to get back to your fitness routine but are not sure how safe it is, here’s what you need to know…

 Pelvic floor exercises help to strengthen the muscles of the pelvic floor.
 These muscles come under massive strain during pregnancy and when you give birth.

 If your pelvic floor muscles are weak, a bit of wee might sneak out when you cough, sneeze or strain.
-This is known as stress incontinence, and – ask your mates after a gin or three – it’s super common following childbirth (NHS Choices, 2017).
+This is known as stress incontinence, and – you may have discovered during a natter with your mum mates – it’s super common following childbirth (NHS Choices, 2017).

 To get your pelvic floor muscles strong again, exercise them lying down, sitting or standing.
 After a while, you’ll be able to do these exercises anywhere.
 You’ll soon be doing them on the bus, in a meeting or while waiting in the queue for a coffee (NHS Choices, 2016b).